- Private Institution Type

 Student Financial Services is the central hub for all financial information related to Valparaiso University.
 The Offices of Financial Aid and Student Accounts, as well as other offices, can help you find answers whether you are an incoming, current student or parent/guardian.

 Valparaiso University is interested in promoting good health practices as well as preventing sickness and accidents among students.
 The University does not assume financial responsibility for a student in case of illness or accident.
 The University maintains the Student Health Center for the treatment of illnesses and minor accidents.
+Students are responsible for the costs of such treatment if it is not covered by their medical plan.

 202,000-square-foot Harre Student Union is the hub of student life and offers space for recreation and meetings as well as a computer lab, bookstore, career center, and two dining options at Founders Table and the Campus Cafe.